 There are more tax benefits to forming an Iowa LLC as well.

-In 2017, the Tax Cuts and Jobs Act was passed and it introduced a new type of tax discount called the Qualified Business Income Deduction (QBID).
+In 2017, Congress passed the Tax Cuts and Jobs Act, which introduced a new type of tax discount called the Qualified Business Income Deduction (QBID).
 QBID is a 20% tax discount applied exclusively to LLCs.
 This is an excellent reason to form an Iowa LLC today.

-Now that you’re more knowledgeable about what a Limited Liability Company is and some of the reasons why a small business owner would choose to start an LLC, you can make an informed decision about whether forming an LLC is the right move for your business in Iowa.
+Now that you’re more informed about what a Limited Liability Company is and some of the reasons why a small business owner might choose to start an LLC, you can decide whether forming an LLC is the right move for your business in Iowa.
 Here are the steps you’ll need to take to form an LLC in Iowa.

 *IMPORTANT* If you’ve never formed an LLC in Iowa or you’re inexperienced with the business formation process, there is help.